 While New Zealand does not have a national index to measure the poverty levels of various communities, using a fixed-line analysis showed that roughly 15% of the total population of New Zealand lives in poverty.
 Similar to other products (unfortunately even medical ones), the price of sanitary products fluctuates fairly rapidly depending on the brand.
 On average the cost of a package of tampons in New Zealand is roughly NZ$5.50.
 With women typically having 480 periods throughout their lifetime, that brings the total long-term out-of-pocket cost to NZ$2,640 if the individual only buys Bargen tampons.

 Eliminating Period Poverty in New Zealand

 The New Zealand government believes that through this initiative, it can begin to cut childhood poverty by half in the next decade.
-At her speech on June 3, Prime Minister Ardern said that roughly 95,000 girls between the ages of 9-18 miss school and other activities due to lack of access to proper sanitary products.
+In her speech on June 3, Prime Minister Ardern said that roughly 95,000 girls between the ages of 9-18 miss school and other activities due to a lack of access to proper sanitary products.